VecTorry/ug-thesis/README.md

 4) [IN PROGRESS] The log & records will be summarized into a pop-up tab which could also be automatically or manually downloaded after user prompt.

-5) Deploy the system to be accessible through the use of internet instead of a local host with a local port.
+5) [DONE] Deploy the system to be accessible through the use of internet instead of a local host with a local port.

 6) [IN PROGRESS] Add in extra CSS designs to make the system more visually appealing and user-friendly.

-7) Maintain the deployed software and fix post-deployment bugs.
+7) [IN PROGRESS INDEFINITELY ]Maintain the deployed software and fix post-deployment bugs.